Allen Amason

-Allen Amason (born 1962) is a professor and consultant on strategic management and leadership development.
-He is currently Dean of the Parker College of Business at Georgia Southern University.
+Allen C. Amason is a retired professor and a consultant in strategic management and leadership.
+He is Dean Emeritus of the Parker College of Business at Georgia Southern University, and formerly a professor at the University of Georgia and Mississippi State University.

 Early life and education

-Amason was born in Atlanta, GA and raised near Brunswick, GA, where he attended high school at Glynn Academy, graduating in 1980.
+Amason was born in Atlanta, Georgia, and raised near Brunswick, Georgia, where he attended high school at Glynn Academy, graduating in 1980.
 He received his bachelor's degree in finance in 1984 from Georgia Southern University and his PhD in strategic management and international business in 1993 from the Moore School of Business at the University of South Carolina.

-Career
+Academic career

-Education and administration
+Research and teaching

-Amason began his academic career as an Assistant Professor of Management at Mississippi State University from 1993 to 1996.
-In 1996, Amason transitioned to the University of Georgia’s Terry College of Business, where he served as Assistant Professor of Management until 2001, when he was promoted to Associate Professor of Management.
+Amason began his academic career serving as an assistant professor of management at Mississippi State University, from 1993 to 1996.
+In 1996, he moved to the University of Georgia’s Terry College of Business, where he served until 2013.
+During those years, he built a strong reputation and record in strategic management, conducting research, teaching, and consulting on, the connections between managerial decision making and organizational outcomes and performance.

-In 2006, Amason was appointed chair of the Department of Management at the Terry College, where he has been responsible for redesigning its PhD program, increasing undergraduate enrollment, growing internship participation and student placement, along with research support and funding.
-During his tenure, the school became one of the top ranked management programs in the nation.

-Georgia Southern University
+During this time, he served on the editorial review boards of multiple academic journals, as associate editor of the Journal of Management Studies, and the Journal of Management, and became a sought-after speaker and consultant, with expertise in business, management, and leadership.
+As a professor, he won multiple awards, built an active practice in consulting and executive coaching, and saw his citation count grow substantially, earning him a position on Stanford / Elsevier's annual list of the world's top scholars and researchers.

+Administration and service
-In 2013, Amason left the University of Georgia to become Professor of Management and Dean at the Parker College of Business at Georgia Southern University.
-As dean, Amason oversaw enrollment, student outcomes, rankings and programmatic reputation, and significant growth in fundraising.
-Since 2013, the Parker College has received nearly $13 million in gifts and pledges, including a $5 million gift from Greg Parker, the largest single cash gift in the history of the university.

-During his time at Georgia Southern, the Parker College launched multiple experiential learning programs, including Eagles on Wall Street, the Parker Business Scholars, Eagles on Penn Ave., Business Abroad, and Professional Development Day.
+Amason became chair of the Department of Management at the Terry College, in 2006.
+During his tenure, the department became one of the top ranked management programs in the nation.In 2013, Amason left the University of Georgia to become Dean at the Parker College of Business at Georgia Southern University.
+As dean, he oversaw significant growth in enrollment, student outcomes, rankings, and programmatic reputation, as well as significant growth in fundraising.
+Since 2013, the Parker College has received over $13 million in gifts and pledges, including a $5 million gift from Greg Parker, the largest single cash gift in the history of the university.
+Under his leadership, the Parker College launched multiple high-impact learning programs, including Eagles on Wall Street, the Parker Business Scholars, Eagles on Penn Ave., Business Abroad, and Professional Development Day.
+Amason stepped down as dean of the Parker College in 2025.